-The sub-fund's net asset value will depend mainly on direct and indirect equity market fluctuations and on risks such as:
+The sub-fund's net asset value will depend mainly on direct and indirect equity market fluctuations and bond price fluctuations, as well as on risks such as:

-• General investment risk
+General investment risk

 All stocks present the risk of losing all the capital invested.
 Many unforeseeable events such as legislative and regulatory changes or international economic and political developments could cause significant market swings that could have an unfavourable effect on the sub-fund's investments and on the sub-fund itself.
 There is no guarantee that the sub-fund will not incur significant losses.